muratk3n/thirdwave/en/README.md

 it which will be rare.
 Certifier will know a particular lecture content (he himself is certified on) inside and out of course, so in effect he is also a student, just a more experienced one.
-This is very important, this person will not be the teacher.
+This is very important, this person will not deliver a lecture.
 Richard Freaking Feynman is your teacher now, or whowever is at his caliber nowadays, on a given course.
 There is always that freak of nature who is part teacher part researcher, equally awesome on both.
 Gov finds that guy /